josemonsalve2/l10n-colombia/l10n_co_account_invoice_discrepancy_response/README.rst

-Este módulo tiene los conceptos de corrección para facturas rectificativas identificados por la DIAN para la localizacion Colombiana, informacion obtenida del anexo tecnico para facturacion electronica version 1.7, puntos 6.2.5. y 6.2.6.
+Este módulo tiene los conceptos de corrección para facturas rectificativas identificados por la DIAN para la localizacion Colombiana, informacion obtenida del anexo tecnico para facturacion electronica version 1.9, puntos 13.2.4. y 13.2.5.

 - Crea un campo en las facturas rectificativas para definir el concepto de corrección que le corresponda.

-This module has the correction concepts for refund invoices identified by the DIAN for the Colombian localization, information obtained from the technical annex for e-invoicing version 1.7, points 6.2.5. and 6.2.6.
+This module has the correction concepts for refund invoices identified by the DIAN for the Colombian localization, information obtained from the technical annex for e-invoicing version 1.9, numeral 13.2.4. and 13.2.5.

 - Creates a field in the refund invoices to define the concept of correction that corresponds to it.